CTE-POWER User's Guide

 Local Hard Drive ↩

 Every node has a local solid-state drive that can be used as a local scratch space to store temporary files during executions of one of your jobs.
-This space is mounted over /tmp directory.
-The amount of space within the /tmp filesystem is about 80 GB.
-All data stored in these local solid-state drive at the compute nodes will not be available from the login nodes.
-Local solid-state drive data are not automatically removed, so each job has to remove its data before finishing.
+This space is mounted over /scratch/tmp/$JOBID directory and pointed out by $TMPDIR environment variable.
+The amount of space within the /scratch filesystem is about 1,6 TB.
+All data stored in theselocal hard drives at the compute nodes will not be available from the login nodes.
+You should use the directory referred to by $TMPDIR to save your temporary files during job executions.
+This directory will automatically be cleaned after the job finishes.

 Every node has a local non-volatile memory express drive that can be used as a local working directory to speed-up the code by reducing notably the access time to disk.